-All a White-tail needs for encouragement to become a city resident is a park or neighborhood with 20 acres or more of habitat offering them food, water, shelter and cover.
+All a White-tail needs for an encouragement to become a city resident is a park or neighborhood with 20 acres or more of habitat offering them food, water, shelter and cover.

-White-tailed Deer are herbivores and their diet is based on the plants available to them.
+White-tailed Deer are herbivores, and their diet is based on the plants available to them.
 In a forest, they might feed on undergrowth and fungi.
-In agricultural areas they eat such crops as corn and alfalfa, while in the city their diet might consist of shrubs, fruits, nuts, vegetables and flowering plants.
+In agricultural areas, they eat such crops as corn and alfalfa, while in the city their diet might consist of shrubs, fruits, nuts, vegetables and flowering plants.
 Soft-stemmed, broad-leaved, flowering plants (forbs) are their favorites and, given a choice, they’ll pick these over most woody plants and grasses every time.
 That’s because forbs are more easily digested, providing their body with more available protein.
 In some tropical and subtropical areas, White-tailed Deer survive without eating any woody plants.

 White-tailed Deer are very alert to everything going on around them.
 They’re agile and fast.
 They often enter streams and lakes to escape predators.
 But life is perilous, particularly for fawns.
-It’s estimated that the amount of fawns lost from all causes runs 40 to 50 percent.
-Predators of fawns and adult White-tailed Deer include coyotes, mountain lions, bobcats, wolves and wild dogs.
+It’s estimated that the number of fawns lost from all causes runs 40 to 50 percent.
+Predators of fawns and adult White-tails include coyotes, mountain lions, bobcats, wolves and wild dogs.

 *Top photo: White-tailed buck and doe.
 (Larry Smith / Flickr; cc by 2.0)